 If a police report is changed, it will be marked as an amended police report.

 2 Types of Mistakes in Police Reports

-The two types of mistakes in police reports are factual and disputed facts, such as how the car accident happened.
+The two types of mistakes in police reports are factual and disputed facts.
+Disputed facts are so-called facts, such as how the car accident happened.
 That type of disputed fact is really just opinion.
 Some information may appear to be factual but are really an opinion because the police officer didn’t witness the car accident.